University of Wisconsin–Madison

 • Next the Employee logs into Workday to review and acknowledge the memo by checking the acknowledgment box and submitting

-Add New Allowance - For employees without an SJD
+Add New Allowance - For employees without an SJD / Edit Existing Allowance - For all employees

 Overview

-For employees who don't have a Standard Job Description (SJD), a temporary change in responsibilities with a rate increase are processed as a Temporary Work Allowance (TWA) in Workday.
+For employees who don't have a Standard Job Description (SJD), a request to temporary change in responsibilities with a rate increase are processed as a Temporary Work Allowance (TWA) in Workday.
 This document explains how to process a TWA via the Compensation Change process, including uploading the list of temporary responsibilities and justification as an attachment.

 Employees who do not have an SJD include all employees in Job Groups Category C, Faculty, Instructional Category, as well as some in Job Groups Research and Executive.
 Check the Titles with No SJD for a full list of titles.